lvcheng1229/lvcheng1229.github.io/source/_posts/cepptb.md

 ---
-title: CryEngine PostProcess:Tiled Based Bloom Using Indirect Compute
+title: Implement tiled-Based indirect bloom in CryEngine
 date: 2023-07-30 23:08:25
 tags:
 ---

 The complexity of postprocess effects varies depending on the screen tile they are applied to.
-For example, we can only take one sample(disable blur) for pixels whose velocity is relatively low using branch operation.
-However, dynamic branch operation on the GPU is costly since we cannot ensure that multiple threads don't diverge.
+For example, we can only take one sample(disable blur) for pixels whose velocity is relatively low using branching.
+However, dynamic branching on the GPU is costly since we cannot ensure that multiple threads don't cause divergence.

 The probability of divergence will be significantly reduced if different shaders can be executed on different screen tiles.
 Therefore, the problem is how to dispatch different shaders on various tiles.